clemens031/kreisel-dynamics-visualization/README.md

 # kreisel-dynamics-visualization
-This project calculates how fast a spinning top (Kreisel) must rotate depending on its nutation angle.
-Using Euler’s equations, it computes the center of mass, inertia tensor, principal moments, and precession speeds, then visualizes the resulting motion.
+This project calculates how fast a spinning top (Kreisel) must rotate depending on its nutation angle using Euler’s equations.

 __Key Features:__
 Computes required eigen-rotation for a given nutation angle